Review: ‘Legally Blonde The Musical’

 Sakaguchi and many former DHT Shooting Stars have returned to showcase high-caliber local talent, offering an irresistible treat for all ages.
 Indulge.

-Jane Kerns is completing a doctorate in musicology, holds degrees in theatre and vocal performance and has performed as an actor/singer in New York City.
+Jane Kerns is a doctoral student at the University of Hawaii at Manoa, holds degrees in theatre and vocal performance and has performed as an actor and singer in New York City.